CFL: 9th season

 Regular season: 43

 Signed as a free agent on Oct.
 2, 2013.

-Jorden attended rookie camp with the National Football League’s Minnesota Vikings in 2012.
+Jorden attended rookie camp with the National Football League’s Minnesota Vikings as an undrafted free agent in 2012.
 In 2013, Jorden played with the Arena Football League’s Spokane Shock.

 (Calgary) Jorden played two games (one start) and had two catches for six yards.
 He was on the reserve list for Games 4 and 5 and spent time on both the one-game injury list and practice roster.

 (Calgary) Jorden made his CFL debut on Nov.
-1 against the Bombers.
-In one game he had one catch for seven yards and two special teams tackles.
-He was on the practice roster when he first joined the team and spent Game 18 on the injured list.
+1 against the Blue Bombers.
+In one game, he had one catch for seven yards and two special-teams tackles.
+He was on the practice roster when he first joined the team and spent Week 19 on the injured list.